 A Special Birthday

-I had never met Rodney Fox, but had read so much about him over the year that I felt like I had… Then in November last year I heard there would be a special trip to the Neptune Islands to celebrate Rodney’s 80th birthday and the man himself would be on board to meet the guests and give some special presentations.
+I had never met Rodney Fox, but had read so much about him over the years that I felt like I had… Then in November 2021 I heard there would be a special trip to the Neptune Islands to celebrate Rodney’s 80th birthday.
+And the man himself would be on board to meet the guests and give some special presentations.

 It was a “no-brainer” – I just had to go… But it was quite strange actually meeting somebody you think you know so much about for the first time…